A solo Ticketmaster might attract financial fans

 For Live Nation, it’s not entirely clear that the flywheel is spinning smoothly.
 The $17 billion enterprise, including debt, may be worth more apart than together.

 Ticketmaster is the most valuable piece of the company, with an impressive adjusted operating margin of 37% last year, better than even Google owner Alphabet’s.
 The business is expected to pull in approximately $750 million of adjusted operating profit next year, according to estimates by Jefferies analysts.
-Smaller ticketing peer Vivid Seats, which went public last year by way of a shell company, trades at 28 times earnings before interest and taxes.
-On that multiple, Ticketmaster alone would be worth more than $20 billion.
+Smaller ticketing peer Vivid Seats, which went public last year by way of a shell company, trades at 15 times earnings before interest and taxes.
+Ticketmaster is projected to grow its top line faster over the next two years, per estimates gathered by Refinitv, and is far more profitable.
+Put it on a premium multiple of 21 times and it would be worth nearly $16 billion on its own.
 The figure doesn’t account for the possibility there may be some dis-synergies in a carve-up, including from corporate expenses.

 Even so, the disparity suggests that investors don’t necessarily appreciate the value of Live Nation’s integrated approach or Rapino’s flywheel.
 Live Nation says it is so dominant because it’s so much better than the competition.
 It’s a questionable assertion.
 A stand-alone Ticketmaster might have to invest more in technology to satisfy customers, but the greater management focus also could make it into a stronger company.
 The endless backlash to the combined company, too, surely comes at a cost.
 Putting the complicated legal and regulatory questions aside, there’s probably a financial case for Ticketmaster to become a solo act.